Experiential learning resources for the innovative educator

 16) Self-Assessments -

 This is when students take an active role in a learning outcome.
 Students grow by periodically self-assessing.
 They learn how to fail, pick themselves back up, go back to the drawing board, modify and try again.
 To take it a step further, students can even create their own assessments.
 I have my students create their own project rubrics.
 That rubric template is available in my TpT store.
 Check it out here - Student-Generated Project Rubric.

-20) Authentic Presentations -
+17) Authentic Learning -

 Follow Experiential Learning Depot on TpT, Pinterest, Instagram, and Facebook for more on experiential education.

 To provide innovative educational resources for educators, parents, and students, that go beyond lecture and worksheets.